Confirm-Solutions/imprint/src/kevlar/README.md

 For all other purposes, it is recommended to build with `release`.

 One can also pass CMake options, e.g. `./clean-build.sh [debug/release] [CMake options...]`.
-For example, if one wishes to run the tests and GoogleTest is installed locally in `/path/to/googletest`, then you must pass `-DGTest_DIR=/path/to/googletest/install/lib/cmake/GTest` where `/path/to/googletest/install` is the installation path to GoogleTest.
+* Running the tests: if one wishes to run the tests and GoogleTest is installed locally in `/path/to/googletest`, then you must pass `-DGTest_DIR=/path/to/googletest/install/lib/cmake/GTest` where `/path/to/googletest/install` is the installation path to GoogleTest.
-If one wishes to build without tests, pass `-DKEVLAR_ENABLE_TEST=OFF`.
+* If one wishes to build without tests, pass `-DKEVLAR_ENABLE_TEST=OFF`.
+* To build without PThreads (probably because you're on a Mac) add `-DKEVLAR_HAS_PTHREAD=OFF`

 To run tests, do the following:
 ```